basiux/basiux/README.md

 Licensed under the LICENSE.txt - JUSTWTFPL

 Starting with:
-- semaphoreci to develop, test, deploy and [run](http://run.basiux.com)
+- semaphoreci to develop, test and eventually deploy

 More info: www.basiux.com